Chapter 1: Messages

 “Great…” Lupan deadpanned but waved Verfolger over all the same.
 Once they were together, Centaurea waved his own hand and the soldiers behind him placed down their weapons and arrested the rest.

-The Athánatos Citadel lowered it’s height and the great light and heat it brought fade over the many stádia.
+The Athánatos Citadel, the sunlight for all, lowered its height, and the great light and heat it brought fade over the many stádia.
 Soon it was so far down that it was beyond what the eye could see.
 The species of all took this time to rest.
 Some of them slept, others broke free of work and few even settled down for the darkness was coming.

 Inside a small room were many beds lying right next to each other Kahi laid down in silence.